From care home to live-in care. Read why Joyce chose live-in care.

 Joyce is eating well drinking well and happy to be home, she has lots of visitor’s friends and neighbours.
 I have asked for Joyce to write a few words now she is home and settled.
 Below is Joyce’s statement …

-“It’s so lovely to be home and to be cared for so well by Independent people live in care, quite happy with all aspects.
+“It’s so lovely to be home and to be cared for so well by my live in carer, quite happy with all aspects.
 Everything is wonderful…so much better than being in a care home”